Classic Banana Nut Bread (With Streusel Topping and a Gluten-Free Version)

 It also keeps the top of the banana bread from getting too brown.

-Using two knives (or a pastry blender), cut the butter into the oats and brown sugar until it is in pea-sized pieces, and is well mixed with the oats and brown sugar.
+Using two knives (or a pastry blender), cut the butter into the oats and brown sugar until it is is well mixed and the butter is in pea-sized pieces.

 Set it aside.

-Start on a slower speed to get bananas softened.
+Start on low speed to get bananas softened.
 Then speed up and mix until they are pureed.

-Add 2 eggs, 1/2 cup sugar and the melted butter.
+Add 2 eggs, ½ cup sugar and the melted butter to the bowl.

 Beat on medium speed until the mixture is smooth.

-With a mixing spoon, stir in the flour mixture just until combined.
-Do not mix too much or the bread will be tough.
+Do not stir too much or the bread will be tough.

 Stir just until combined.

-Spoon the banana bread mixture into the loaf pan.
+Spoon the banana bread mixture into the parchment-covered loaf pan.

 Sprinkle the streusel over the top.

-Take the pan out of the oven and let it cool on a wire rack for 5 minutes before taking the bread out.
+Take the pan out of the oven and let it cool on a wire rack for 5 minutes before removing the bread.

 Loosen the bread from the sides of the loaf pan with a knife.